GlideAngle/flare-timing/BUILDING.md

 * [`flight-track`](track)
 * [`flight-units`](units)

-the command line programs for scoring are in `./flare-timing`.
+The command line programs for scoring are in `./flare-timing`.